 Part C – Person with the Higher Net Income

-As the title reads, this section is left to the spouse or partner with a higher net income.
-Form T778 is often filled by the person with the lower net income.
-However, some cases allow those with higher income to claim expense deductions.
-These include situations where the low net-income partner was enrolled in school, physically or mentally impaired, imprisoned, or if you were apart.
-Essentially, these are the scenarios the CRA considers eligible for higher net income partners claiming T778 deductions.
+As the title suggests, this section is left to the person with a higher net income.
+The cases that allow those with higher net incomes to claim the child care expenses deduction include when the lower net income partner was enrolled in school, physically or mentally impaired, imprisoned, or if you were apart due to a breakdown in your relationship and were so for at least 90 days in the tax year but reconciled before March 2 of the following year.
+Essentially, these are the scenarios the CRA considers eligible for higher net income persons to claim the T778 deductions.

 Part D – For Those Enrolled in an Educational Program